 A person's brain determines how they experience the world around them.
-The brain weighs about 3 pounds and contains around 100 billion neurons — cells that carry information.
+The brain weighs about 3 pounds and contains around

 In this article, we explore how much of the brain a person uses.
 We also bust some widely held myths and reveal some interesting facts about the brain.